Conceiva/MezzmoKodiPlugin/README.txt

-v1.1.0.8
+v2.0.0.1f New Beta Release

--  Fixed major speed issue with the Mark Watched function which caused slow loading of playlists due to the insertion order of context and list items.
-This was especially noticable on the Vero 4K+ platform running Kodi on OSMC with large playlists.
+-  Syncs code with to Kodi 18 v1.1.0.8 and fixes a potential speed issue with the Mark Watched function which caused slow loading of playlists under Kodi 18 due to the insertion order of context and list items.
+This was especially noticeable on the Vero 4K+ platform running Kodi on OSMC with large playlists.
-   The issue was less noticable on other platforms.
+   The issue was less noticeable on other platforms.

-v1.1.0.7
+v2.0.0.1e New Beta Release

+  ******  Note this version requires Kodi Matrix Alpha 2 or higher  ******

--  Improved code added in v1.1.0.0 to handle commas with Mark Watched feature.
+-  Improved code added in v2.0.0.0x to handle commas with Mark Watched feature.
 The new code is simpler and faster on some ARM platforms.

-v1.1.0.6
+-  Updated code to eliminate xbmc.translatePath calls which are being deprecated by the Kodi team in v20.
+Eliminates the error log messages with Kodi v19.
+-  Fixed a remaining v18 style logging call which could cause daily sync process to fail.

+v2.0.0.1d New Beta Release

--  Added Mezzmo duplicate logging feature which will log any duplicate Mezzmo records found during the daily sync process into the Kodi log file.
+-  Added Mezzmo duplicate logging feature which will log any duplicate movie or episode Mezzmo database records found during the daily sync process to the Kodi log file.
 -  Fixed issue where if you tried to exit / start Kodi while the daily sync was running an exception error would occur due to a Kodi database locking contention.

-v1.1.0.5
+-  Fixed issue with duplicate items being displayed in some Mezzmo playlists.
+   Approximately every 32 or so items a duplicate would be displayed due to the Kodi 19 IP stack providing chunked responses and the indexing beginning with 0.

+v2.0.0.1c New Beta Release

 -  Added fast sync feature which allows larger Mezzmo databases to process more hourly records reducing the time to cycle through the Mezzmo database between daily syncs.

-v1.1.0.4
+v2.0.0.1b New Beta Release

 -  Added feature where if the daily sync process isn't able to run at the scheduled time due to a video playing or Kodi not running it will keep trying each hour until 6AM.
--  Fixed sync problem introduced in v1.1.0.1 where not all Mezzmo records would be scanned and imported into Kodi  with the background sync process.
+-  Fixed sync problem where not all Mezzmo records would be scanned and imported into Kodi with the background sync process.

-v1.1.0.3
+v2.0.0.1a New Beta Release

 -  Added saving sync offset counter to addon settings so that it will not restart at the beginning when the addon is shutdown.
 -  Fixed Kodi addon error message in the logs when Mark Watched feature is used.

-v1.1.0.2
+-  Updated log message showing Mezzmo database records to use Kodi 19 log message format vs. Kodi 18 format.

+v2.0.0.0z New Beta Release

 -  Fixed issue where unexpected response from Mezzmo server could cause background sync process to abort.
 -  Decoupled Mark Watched Mezzmo and Kodi updates so that if a video isn't found in the Kodi database the Mezzmo database will still be updated.
 -  Added logging to show number of records in the Mezzmo database during sync.
 -  Added feature to clear Mezzmo bookmark when Mezzmo Mark Unwatched is clicked on a video file.

-v1.1.0.1

--  Fixed issue with Kodi 18 running on ARM devices (i.e. Raspberry Pi etc..) not syncing all records between Mezzmo and Kodi.
-Back ported the Kodi 19 addon sync code to this release to resolve.
-Kodi 18 and Kodi 19 addon sync code is now standardized.

-v1.1.0.0
+v2.0.0.0y New Beta Release

+-  Standardized addon background sync code with Kodi 18 addon version 1.1.0.1 and removed some extra unused sync code.

+v2.0.0.0x New Beta release

 -  Fixed Mezzmo Mark Watched feature not working on video files with a comma in the title or the series name.